ava-labs/avalanche-faucet-legacy/README.md

 # AVA Faucet

 There are two different layers in this project.
-The Node Express backend and the Vue.js front end.
+The Node Express backend and the Vue.js frontend.

 ## Requirements
 - Recent version of npm (6.13.4)
 - Node v12.14.1
 - Google reCaptcha keys for **reCaptcha v2** with **"I'm not a robot" Checkbox**.
-Make sure to have localhost listed in the domains. (https://www.google.com/recaptcha/intro/v3.html)
+Make sure to have 'localhost' listed in the domains. (https://www.google.com/recaptcha/intro/v3.html)

 ## Vue Application
 ### Installation